apache/cordova-docs/docs/en/edge/cordova/file/file.md

         [ 'org.apache.cordova.file' ]
         $ cordova plugin rm org.apache.cordova.file

-To use the file-transfer plugin you must add that separately.
-Do not add the file plugin manually because it will be automatically added as a dependency plugin by the CLI.
+You must add the `file-transfer` plugin separately.
+The CLI automatically adds the `file` plugin as a dependency, so there is no need to add it separately:

         $ cordova plugin add org.apache.cordova.file-transfer
         $ cordova plugin ls
         [ 'org.apache.cordova.file',